skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 experimented (uncommitted) with writing distance in the green channel.
 When an OPEN cell becomes a FLOW cell, it adds 1 to its adjacent FLOW cell distance.
 I imagine this could be really useful in a real
-application: put your map on the GPU, run the cellular automation a sufficient number of times, pull the map back off (`glReadPixels`), and for every point you know both the path and total distance to the source point.
+application: put your map on the GPU, run the cellular automaton a sufficient number of times, pull the map back off (`glReadPixels`), and for every point you know both the path and total distance to the source point.